wibus-wee/wlint/README.md

 ### Create Your Own Config Origin

 1. Create a new repository on GitHub, and create a linter config file in the root directory of the repository, such as: `eslint.json`, `prettier.json`.
-Please follow the name rules in the [Linters Config Support](#linters-config-support) section.
+Please follow the name rules in the [Linters Configs Support](#linter-configs-support) section.
 2. Go to your shell and run the following command:

 ```bash